Meyer Davis (company): Made to Measure

 The Vendome Press published Meyer Davis’s first monograph in October, 2016: Made to Measure: Meyer Davis, Architecture and Interiors.
 Written by New York Times Style founding editor Dan Shaw, and with a foreword by writer and designer David Netto, the book illustrates the studio’s practice in both residential (private) and hospitality (public) design.

 William Gray

 Meyer and Davis debuted their eponymous product company, William Gray, in 2020.
-The furniture, bath, and lighting collection personify the duo's urban sensibility, as well as their appreciation for timeless craftsmanship, collected sophistication, and travel.
-The collection reflects the studio's lauded aesthetic—carefully balanced style with comfort and luxury with accessibility.
-William Gray draws on over 20 years of design influence as leaders in the residential and hospitality design industries and creates an opportunity to explore new areas of design, from furniture and home accessories to experiential interiors.
-The William Gray collections include a wide range of sensual furnishings for dining and lounge produced by Stellar Works, two highly interpretive wallcovering lines for Calico wallpaper, a re-launch of two enterprising families of lighting with Rich Brilliant Willing, ambitiously developed bath collections for Claybrook, and a capsule collection of meticulously engineered light fixtures for Contardi.
-William gray Products are equally suited for residential and hospitality settings, fully customizable and available for distribution across the world.
-The Vessel Collection earned an Interior Design Best of Year Award in 2019, and the Hoist collection was a finalist in 2018.
+The William Gray collections include a wide range of furnishings for dining and lounge produced by Stellar Works, two highly interpretive wallcovering lines for Calico wallpaper, a re-launch of two enterprising families of lighting with Rich Brilliant Willing, ambitiously developed bath collections for Claybrook, and a capsule collection of light fixtures for Contardi.

 Awards and honors

 Meyer Davis has received awards from Hospitality Design, Boutique Design, NYCxDESIGN (presented by Interior Design and ICFF), and the James Beard Foundation.
 Notable honors include being inducted into the Interior Design Hall of Fame in 2022, and in November 2018, Meyer Davis was one of four industry professionals inducted into Hospitality Design’s Platinum Circle hall of fame.

 Notable awards include Interior Design’s Best of Year Award for One Park Grove, NYC x Design Award for Nearly Ninth, AHEAD Awards for Mauna Lani in 2020, a James Beard Award for restaurant design in 2017 for St Cecelia.